orouits/led/README.md

 * processor := command arg arg ...

-#### ext|extract command

-Extract a rang of characters in the line

-`cat file.txt | led ext N [C] [inv]`

-- N = Columb from character N, if N is negative, from the end of the line
-- C = Count character, 1 by default
-- inv = all but this range, FALSE by default

 #### sub|substitute command

 The `sub` command allows to substitute string from a regex.